fultonj/antelope/glance/dist_import.md

 [fultonj@hamfast ~]$ oc rsh -c glance-api glance-external-api-0
 sh-5.1# ls /var/lib/glance/
 os_glance_staging_store  os_glance_tasks_store
 sh-5.1#
 exit
 [fultonj@hamfast ~]$
 ```
-There are three containers in the `glance-external-api-0` pods.
-If you
+There are three containers in the `glance-external-api-0` pod.
-don't specify the container with `-c` you'll get see inside the first
-pod, `glance-log` which doesn't have this directory.
 ```
 [fultonj@hamfast ~]$ for POD in $(oc get pods glance-external-api-0 -o jsonpath='{.spec.containers[*].name}'); do echo $POD; done glance-log glance-httpd glance-api
 [fultonj@hamfast ~]$
 ```
+If you don't specify the container with `-c`, you'll get the first
-Use `oc describe pod glance-external-api-` to see other details about
+pod, `glance-log`, which doesn't have this directory.
+Use `oc describe
+pod glance-external-api-` to see other details about what is in the
-what is in the pod.
+pod.

 ## Test image staging and conversion during import